stephaneVercouillieBMID/slate/source/workingVersion.html.md

 	- possession (something you have), Eg. mobile phone
 	- inherence (something you are).
 Eg. biometrics

-- With standard login/password on web app .ou only have to provide something you know (i.e. the password).
+- With standard login/password on web app: You only have to provide something you know (i.e. the password).
-- With itsme, web2app, you obviously have two factors : the itsme PIN and the mobile device.
+- With itsme, web2app, you obviously have two factors: The itsme PIN and the mobile device.
-- With app2app, it is still the same, as the two apps needs to be running on the same smartphone.
+- With app2app: It is still the same, as the two apps need to be running on the same smartphone.
 Therefore, the attacker needs the device to initiate any malicious transaction.
-So there are still two factors : you must possess the mobile AND know the PIN.
+So there are still two factors : you must possess the mobile AND you must know the PIN.

 When you say (or your customer says) “Since you no longer need a second device to do the confirmation.”
 It is a miscomprehension of two factors.
 You don’t need to possess two things.